The root of the word probiotic comes from the Greek word pro, meaning “promoting” and biotic, meaning “life.”

 Probiotic products need to be tested at various but frequent stages throughout their journey to becoming finished products.
 Once they arrive at the manufacturing facility, there will be many tests and checks done as the probiotic moves from its arrival as a raw material and on through production.

 Raw materials will be tested as soon as they enter the building.
 Finished product testing will happen at time of bottling/packaging, and should also be done at various stages until their time of expiration.
 In addition to these in-house methods, 3rd Party Testing should also be happening.
-This is done by an independent “third-party” organization to verify the product content and identity, confirm that the product was manufactured in consistent, compliant conditions, and in some cases to ensure the product label is accurate and compliant with regulatory standards.
+This is done by an independent “third-party” organization to verify the product content and identity, confirm that the product was produced under FDA cGMP (Good Manufacturing Practices) conditions, and to ensure that the product label is accurate and compliant with regulatory standards.

 How to Select the Right Probiotic Manufacturer

 In the world of dietary supplements, it can be very confusing for consumers to identify which products are high-quality, and which are not.
 This is especially true for probiotic supplements due to the many challenges in manufacturing with these live organisms.
 Probiotic consumers in the current market are looking for products that will offer them high cell counts, with multiple strains and a long shelf-life, in convenient dosing and delivery systems, without needing to be refrigerated.
 They also want transparency and traceability, so they can be confident that the product they are choosing will provide the health benefits they are seeking.